Miff-Real/vcv-dev-dant-method/step_2.md

 * You have two options:
   * Create a local repo using GitHub Desktop (and push it to github.com if you want to)
   * Or what I find easier is to create a new private repo on the site and then clone it locally
-    * Using this method also means GitHub can automatically create a `READNE`, `license` and `C++ .gitignore` file for you.
+    * Using this method also means GitHub can automatically create a `README.md`, `LICENSE.md` and `C++ .gitignore` file for you.
     * You should edit your `.gitignore` file to add:
       ```